What's New in v0.7

 Beta Notes

-Section titled “Beta Notes”The first v0.7 beta is a capability release rather than a small patch.
-This breakdown helps testers decide what to re-check after upgrading from v0.6.
+Section titled “Beta Notes”The v0.7 beta line started as a capability release and then tightened cross-account behavior, cleanup mutations, and reading polish.
+This breakdown helps testers decide what to re-check after upgrading from v0.6 or from an earlier v0.7 beta.

 -